KauzClay/docs-tap/application-accelerator/vscode.hbs.md

 # Use the Application Accelerator Visual Studio Code extension

 This topic describes how to use the Application Accelerator Visual Studio Code extension to explore and generate projects from the defined accelerators in Tanzu Application Platform (commonly known as TAP) using VS Code.

-The Application Accelerator Visual Studio Code extension lets you explore and generate projects from the defined accelerators in Tanzu Application Platform using VS Code.

 ## <a id="dependencies"></a> Dependencies